Special prosecutor named to look into Jussie Smollett case

 CHICAGO (AP) — A Chicago judge on Friday named a special prosecutor to look into why state prosecutors abruptly dropped charges against actor Jussie Smollett that accused him of staging a racist, anti-gay attack against himself.

-Cook County Judge Michael Toomin’s appointment of former U.S. attorney Dan Webb raises the possibility that the special prosecutor could bring new charges against the former “Empire” actor.
+Cook County Judge Michael Toomin’s appointment of former U.S. Attorney Dan Webb raises the possibility that the special prosecutor could bring new charges against the former “Empire” actor.
 Smollett, who is black and gay, maintains that the January attack was real and wasn’t staged.

-The Cook County state’s attorney’s office charged Smollett in February with 16 counts of disorderly conduct for purportedly orchestrating the incident.
+The Cook County state’s attorney’s office charged Smollett in February with 16 counts of disorderly conduct for allegedly staging the attack and lying about it to investigators.
 However, it dropped all of the charges a month later with little explanation, angering city officials and the police.

+Webb told reporters after Friday’s hearing that he was heading into the investigation with no preconceived notions about an outcome.

+“I don’t know where this case is going.
+The facts will take me where I they take me,” he said, adding that he couldn’t provide a precise timetable but would move the investigation along as quickly as possible.

 A former state appellate judge, Sheila O’Brien, petitioned for a special prosecutor, leading to Toomin’s surprise ruling in June that one was warranted.